+Adobe InDesign

+Adobe Photoshop

-- Adobe Audition
+Adobe Adobe Audition

-- Adobe After Effects
+Adobe After Effects

-- Adobe Premiere
+Adobe Premiere

-Each of the above software programs will have one project/assignment that will be completed by the student.
-These applications will be available to download on your computer.
+Each of the above software programs will have one or two projects/assignments that will be completed by the student.
+These applications are available for the students to download for this class.
 While the class offers a jump-start to these applications, students are expected to explore the higher level features on their own.
-Another resource is the Internet - which offers a wealth of tips and techniques for these applications.